View Current

 (35) Media requests requiring an immediate response should phone +61 2 4921 5577 or email media@newcastle.edu.au.

-(36) All media representations must comply with all relevant University policies, including but not limited to the Code of Conduct and the Code for the Protection Freedom of Speech and Academic Freedom.
+(36) All media representations must comply with all relevant University policies, including but not limited to the Student Code of Conduct and the Code for the Protection Freedom of Speech and Academic Freedom.

 Top of Page